Food packaging prevents contamination, allows food to be transported easily

 How is food packaging regulated?

-In Australia, manufacturers are required by the Food Standards Code to ensure food in contact with packaging is safe.
-State and territory Food Acts also make reference to food packaging safety.
+required by the Food Standards Code to ensure food in contact with packaging is

+must be used.
+State and territory Food Acts also make reference to food

 Standard 1.4.1 – Contaminants and Natural Toxicants